ELeeAstro/Exo-FMS_column_semigrey/README.md

 k_V - visible band opacity (cm2 kg-1) \
 k_IR - IR band opacity (cm2 kg-1) \
 AB - Bond albedo \
-fl - The Heng et al. (2011) paramater used for pressure depdendent IR optical depeths
+fl - The Heng et al. (2011) parameter used for pressure dependent IR optical depths

-iIC - Initial condition slection integer (3 = Guillot (2010) profile using k_V and k_IR) \
+iIC - Initial condition selection integer (3 = Guillot (2010) profile using k_V and k_IR) \
-corr - Flag to perform the adibiatic gradient correction in the initial conditions
+corr - Flag to perform the adiabatic gradient correction in the initial conditions

 # Gaussian Ordinance values

 In methods that use Gaussian quadrature to perform the mu integration in flux, various values can be changed for testing at the top of the two-stream modules.
 You will need to clean and recompile the code if these are changed.

-# Personal reccomendations
+# Personal recommendations

-We generally reccomend that the short characteristics method be used, as it is fast, efficenct, very stable and also very accurate.
+We generally recommend that the short characteristics method be used, as it is fast, efficient, very stable and also very accurate.
 This is currently what is used inside Exo-FMS for the Hot Jupiter simulations, and is even fast enough for high-resolution cases.